Alethio36/mediastack/docs/roadmap.md

   bug it guards. `scripts/test-handover.sh` pins the one-time UID ownership
-  handover: the migration only marks it (never stops services from `upgrade` or the panel timer), `up` stops before it chowns, a failed chown keeps the marker, and a second `up` is a no-op.
+  handover: the migration only marks it (never stops services from `upgrade` or the panel timer), `up` stops before it chowns, a failed chown keeps the marker, and a second `up` is a no-op. `scripts/test-verdict.sh` pins `wait_verdict`, the one health wait behind doctor, the update gate, `up`, vpn-guard, leak-test, `new-service` and `wire` (virtual clock: a 300s wait runs in milliseconds); `scripts/check-start-wait.sh` keeps its `START_WAIT` cap above every fragment's verdict window.
 All run in the lint workflow beside shellcheck, the front-door safety audit, the placeholder-host guard and a no-literal-`\n`-in- notifications guard.
 Still to come: a `--dry-run` smoke test.
 - First-class host-to-host migration (a `migrate` / export-import verb) — turns